 Crying is a natural response humans have to a range of emotions, including sadness, grief, joy, and frustration.
 But does crying have any health benefits?

-This article explores why people cry and what health benefits crying may have.
+Interestingly, humans are the only animals to cry tears.
+This article explores why we cry and what health benefits crying may have.

 Humans produce three types of tears: